-- Based on the results of this study, a competency framework will be produced for teachers and school principals, defining the most important competencies to be acquired for the implementation of an interdisciplinary approach.
+- Based on the results of this study, a reference framework has been published, available now in English [see the box “Results” above], for teachers and school principals, defining the most important competences to be acquired for the implementation of cross-curricular teaching.

 - Recommendations will be made to political authorities, school heads and teacher training institutions.